dotway/Ai-Mentalyc-Solution-To-The-Assessment/README.md

 ### 📫 Contact

-•	Email: aianytime07@gmail.com ✉️
+•	Email: pope.dotun@gmail.com ✉️

 Feel free to reach out for any queries, suggestions, or contributions.
 Your feedback is invaluable!

-© 2024 Document Buddy App by AI Anytime.
+© 2024 Mentalyc Medical Chatbot AI App by AI Mentalyc.
 All rights reserved. 🛡️

 ### 🔗 Useful Links